keiferc/simpleds/docs/interfaces/tables.md

 # simpleds.tables

 `simpleds.tables` is a Python 3 module that contains functions for operating on data tables (e.g. dataframes, ndarrays, iterables).
-For readability, please assume that all function names are prepended with the module and package name (e.g. `flatten` is the same as `simpleds.tables.flatten`).

 ## Functions